 Method 2: Run Memory Diagnostic Tool

-IRQL_NOT_LESS_OR_EQUAL error also occurs when the kernel-mode driver is making an invalid trial to access a memory address.
+IRQL_NOT_LESS_OR_EQUAL error also occurs when the kernel-mode driver makes an invalid trial to access a memory address.
 So it could be related to memory issues that generate BSODs on PC.
-Hence you should run a memory diagnostic tool.
+Hence it would help if you run a memory diagnostic tool.